 A study of over 5,000 men found a decline in the likelihood of pregnancy due to changes in semen parameters in men over 34 years old.
 With advancing age, the decrease in the possibility of pregnancy was more significant.
 Another study found a fivefold increase in time to pregnancy for men over 45 years old.
 For men who are trying but have not been able to conceive naturally, see a urologist for a semen analysis.

-Myth #5: Men cannot benefit from supplements to improve fertility.
+Myth #5: Men cannot benefit from lifestyle changes to improve fertility.

-Truth: Studies show that supplements can enhance male fertility.
+Truth: Studies show that making lifestyle changes can enhance male fertility.

 Participating in moderate physical activity at least three days a week for 60 minutes may improve your fertility.
 Research shows that this type of regular exercise (brisk walking, doubles tennis, etc.) may improve sperm morphology parameters, compared to men who participated in more vigorous, frequent exercise.